A selection of websites which may be of interest

 - St Kilda (off NW coast of Scotland)

-In nearby Blaenavon an industrial landscape originating in man’s exploitation of the geological riches of the area during the 19th century has also gained WHS status:
+- Blaenavon Industrial Landscape WHS – an industrial landscape originating in man’s exploitation of the geological riches of the area during the C19th.
+This WHS lies partly within the Bannau Brycheiniog (formerly Brecon Beacons) National Park.

 The Dyfi Biosphere Reserve in the Machynlleth area of west mid Wales is worth a visit – designated in 2009, it’s one of 6 in the UK as a whole but it’s the only Welsh one!